blockstack-packages/blockstack-profiles-js-deprecated/README.md

 ### Usernames

-A blockchain ID = a name + a blockchain ID
+A blockchain ID = a name + a profile, registered on a blockchain.

 Let's say you register the username 'alice' within the 'id' namespace, the default namespace for usernames.
 Then your username would be expressed as `alice.id`.